“Rise and shine, campers, and don’t forget your booties, ‘cuz it’s coooold out there today!”

 Bring your smartphone and hunt around the Regenstein Center for the answers to the questions below — get five of the ten correct and you’ve earned a cup of hot cocoa at the Garden Café, plus a d.i.y. photo op with Botanical Bill at the Visitor Center Information Desk where he’s hanging out all week!

-1. An exhibit called Woodcut would sound good to a woodchuck — which, along with “whistle pig,” is another common name for a groundhog.
-Botanical Bill brought his name tag along on his adventure, which starts at the Woodcut exhibit.
+1. An exhibition called Woodcut would sound good to a woodchuck — which, along with “whistle pig,” is another common name for a groundhog.
+Botanical Bill brought his name tag along on his adventure, which starts at the Woodcut exhibition.
 What material makes up the exhibit’s title?

 4. Groundhogs are rarely seen at the Garden.
 Much like British royalty and nobility.
 What